Special Educational Needs – School Offer including Accessibility Plan

 We fully support the policy of inclusion for children with SEND and aim to follow best practice in catering for individual children’s needs within a mainstream environment.

 The school’s special Educational Needs Co-ordinator is Mrs Chapman and she will be happy to discuss any concerns parents may have with regard to the school’s Additional Needs or SEND provision.

-Please click on SEND Inclusion Policy May 2019 to read our SEND policy, please note this is a 12 page document and you can get a paper copy from the school reception.
+Please click on SEND Inclusion Policy at the top of this page to read our SEND policy, please note this is a 12 page document and you can get a paper copy from the school reception.

 Middlesbrough Local Offer

 Useful information for children and young people with special